Top 10 weather measuring tools Instruments

 6. Weather Station:

-A complete system that combines different tools, like thermometers, barometers, and hygrometers.
-It gives real-time data on important weather factors such as temperature, humidity, air pressure, wind speed, and rainfall.
-Modern weather stations are usually digital.
-They can connect to the internet for remote monitoring.
-This makes them very practical and easy to use.
+A complete system combines different tools, like thermometers, barometers, and hygrometers.
+It provides real-time weather data on key weather factors.
+These include temperature, humidity, air pressure, wind speed, and rainfall data.

 7. Psychrometer:

 This device has two thermometers: a wet-bulb thermometer and a dry-bulb thermometer.
-People use them to measure relative humidity.
-The difference in their readings helps determine the moisture content in the air accurately.
+People use them to measure humidity.
+The difference in their readings shows how much moisture is in the air.

 8. Ceiling Projector:

-This instrument measures cloud height and visibility.
-It is very important in aviation, especially at airports.
-It helps create safer conditions for takeoff and landing by providing accurate cloud data.
+This tool measures how high clouds are and how well you can see.
+It is very important for flying, especially at airports.
+It helps make takeoff and landing safer by giving accurate cloud information.

 9. Snow Gauge: